 Best Times to Visit During the Week

-If you want to try to plan which day you should visit Cades Cove, you should go during the week.
-More people visit the Smokies on the weekends, making popular places like this more congested.
+If you want to try to plan which day you should visit Cades Cove that will be less crowded, you should go during the week.
+More people visit the Smokies on the weekends, making popular places like Cades Cove more congested.

 Best Times to Visit During the Seasons